xXhhy9/cs536-final-project/README.md

 ### Field Tests
 - Results included in project report:
     - a.
 With a single connected client.
     - b.
-With five connected clients simultaneously.
+With five clients sending queries concurrently.
     - c.
 With ten clients sending queries concurrently.
 # Server compile instruction
-1. An arm64 variant has been compiled and is available in the `/server/build` directory.
+1. An arm64 version has been compiled and is available in the `/server/build` directory.
 Should you wish to compile it again, do not forget to place the ChatGPT API key in the `header.hpp` file.
 We chose not to include the key within the repository to avoid potential unauthorized use of the our own API key.

 2. Makefile
 - Server compilation: